ruimmpires/homeFW/README.md

 * start the firwarder https://docs.splunk.com/Documentation/Forwarder/9.1.2/Forwarder/StartorStoptheuniversalforwarder
 * Configured the splunk to receive in port 9997, as explained here https://docs.splunk.com/Documentation/Forwarder/8.2.6/Forwarder/Enableareceiver

-Not happy with the above, I created a script to collect CPU, MEM and HDD, and sent it via syslog: systemstats.sh
+Not happy with the above, I created a script to collect CPU, MEM and HDD, and sent it via syslog.
+The initial script was not good, but Rodrigo helped and simplified in one single line: systemstats.sh
 ```
 echo "DATE=`date -u +"%Y.%m.%d %T"`, CPU=`LC_ALL=C top -bn1 | grep "Cpu(s)" | sed "s/.*, *\([0-9.]*\)%* id.*/\1/" | awk '{print 100 - $1}'`%, RAM= `free -m | awk '/Mem:/ { printf("%3.1f%%", $3/$2*100) }'`, HDD=`df -h / | awk '/\// {print $(NF-1)}'`"